 Coastline Crisis is an hour long documentary looking at the condition of the nation’s coastlines and how it impacts fishermen making a living from the sea.
 Producer Andrew Tkach and fisherman/environmentalist Gary Burris were sent on a year long mission by CNN’s founder, Ted Turner, to gauge the health of the American coast.
 This is what they found 25 years ago, including many prophetic warnings from scientists and fishermen, on the dangers of over fishing, offshore oil development in the Gulf, toxic wastes and the destruction of Louisiana’s marshlands.

-In just one decade, the Inuit town of Barrow, Alaska was transformed by the oil boom from America's northernmost outpost of subsistence hunters to one of the richest municipalities in the United States Producer Andrew Tkach and cameraman Mike Phelan documented the profound changes the people experienced for CNN's Special Assignments Unit.
+In just one decade, the Inuit town of Barrow, Alaska was transformed by the oil boom from America’s northernmost outpost of subsistence hunters to one of the richest municipalities in the United States Producer Andrew Tkach and cameraman Mike Phelan documented the profound changes the people experienced in the 1980’s for CNN’s Special Assignments Unit.
 They also trekked on the sea ice with an Inuit hunter who warned of the consequences of a major oil spill in the Arctic.
-His warning are more urgent than ever, now that the Obama administration has given Shell "conditional approval" to drill for oil in the treacherous waters of the Chukchi Sea.
+His warning are more urgent than ever, even though a federal judge recently declared the Trump administration’s attempt to revoke a ban on new and gas drilling in Arctic waters illegal.

 This CBS News documentary produced by Andrew Tkach and the rest of the 48 Hours team looks at the Mexican American border and the controversies surrounding immigration more than 20 years ago.
 The more things change the more they stay the same.